willfurnass/sheffield_hpc/using-iceberg/sge.rst

 Iceberg's Queue System
 ======================

 To manage use of the iceberg cluster, there is a queue system (`SoGE <https://arc.liv.ac.uk/trac/SGE>`_, a derivative of the Sun Grid Engine).

-The queue system works by a user requeuesting some task, either a script or an interactive session, be run on the cluster and then the scheduler will take tasks from the queue based on a set of rules and priorities.
+The queue system works by a user requesting some task, either a script or an interactive session, be run on the cluster and then the scheduler will take tasks from the queue based on a set of rules and priorities.